radiant/radiant-clipped-extension/README.md

 Radiant::Config[assets.s3.key] = "123456"
 Radiant::Config[assets.s3.secret] = "123456789ABCDEF"
 </code></pre>

-And finally the path you want to use within your bucket, which uses the same notation as the Paperclip plugin.

-Radiant::Config[assets.path] = ":class/:id/:basename_:style.:extension"

 The path setting, along with a new <code>url</code> setting can be used with the file system to customize both the path and url of your assets.